sktime/sktime/GOVERNANCE.rst

 sktime enhancement proposal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+STEPS are required for:

+* certain types of proposed changes, by default, see `decision making process <#Decision-making>`__
-For all stage 3 decisions of the CC on major changes,
+* for all stage 3 decisions

-an sktime enhancement proposal (STEP) must have been made
+For stage 3 decisions, the sktime enhancement proposal (STEP) must have been made
-public and discussed before the vote.
+public at least 5 working days (excluding week-ends) before the vote.

-An sktime enhancement proposal is a consolidated document, with a concise
+A STEP is a consolidated document, with a concise
 problem statement, a clear description of the proposed solution and a
 comparison with alternative solutions, as outlined in our
 `template <https://github.com/sktime/enhancement-proposals/blob/master/TEMPLATE.md>`__.